JoaoPedroAssis/Jankenpo/README.md

 * To place your units, click on the HeadQuarters that will deploy it and then click on the position in the field that you wish the unit to start. **You can only deploy units in your half of the field (between the second and the seventh column).**
 * Each HeadQuarters will only deploy a unit that match it's type.
 * Good Luck

+## Extra comments

+* This game was developed in Portuguese, so most of the code is in this language.
+We think the code is simple enough so that y'all can understand it.
+If you don't like it, i think google translator will do the work for you.